 Being an educated consumer is exhausting work.
 You can question every item you buy, but eventually, you'll run into decision fatigue.
 Decision fatigue is the idea that the quality of your decision-making deteriorates after so many decisions in a short amount of time.
 And that's exactly what Starbucks is hoping will happen when you step up the counter and place your order.

 It would be a misnomer to say that only Starbucks uses these common corporate tricks to scrape a few more dollars from your pocket.
-Indeed, they’re found in almost every other coffee shop around and often exist unintentionally.
-However, TODAY pointed out these great tips for staying woke with how you spend your coffee budget.
+Indeed, they're found in almost every other coffee shop around and often exist unintentionally.
+However, TODAY pointed out these great tips being a conscious coffee-buyer.

 1. The Middle Theory

 Statistically, we're predetermined to select the option in the middle when given a choice of three, especially when it comes to money, because we don't want to seem too cheap.
 While this also applies to tipping, at Starbucks, it is most applicable to their drink sizes.

 It appears that the 16-ounce Grande is the drink in the middle, seeming to be just enough.
 However, did you know Starbucks sells a Short coffee that's only 8 ounces?
 Compare that to what you believe is your Tall coffee, clocking in at 12 ounces, and it's not a huge leap between the two, averaging only around 10 cents.

 Starbucks has, undoubtedly, mastered the hype machine.
 From the Unicorn Frappuccino frenzy to other menu hacks, the brand is constantly releasing special 'limited edition' drinks that make customers feel as though they have a small window to try them, and try as many as possible before they go away for a whole year.